mmistakes/minimal-mistakes/_pages/cv.md

 - Participated in daily Intensive Care Unit roundings and assisted healthcare professionals through suggesting pharmacological interventions, answering drug questions, and more to enhance patient care.
 - Assessed several patients and presented patient cases to the group with exhaustive explanations on disease state management.
-- Presented updates in COVID-19 protocols to the hospital’s Pharmacy &Therapeutics committee as a group.
+- Presented updates in COVID-19 protocols to the hospital’s Pharmacy & Therapeutics committee as a group.

 ##### Beth Israel Lahey Health Pharmacy (November - December 2021)